homer0/projext/documents/plugins.md

-# woopack plugins
+# projext plugins

-Creating plugins for woopack is really simple as the tool takes care of finding them on your `package.json`, loading them, allowing them to register services and providing the necessary events so they can interact with the targets.
+Creating plugins for projext is really simple as the tool takes care of finding them on your `package.json`, loading them, allowing them to register services and providing the necessary events so they can interact with the targets.

 ## Naming convention

-All woopack plugins names should start with `woopack-plugin-`, this allows woopack to find them on your project dependencies.
-Once a plugin is found, woopack will be `require` it and call its exported function with a reference to the dependency container.
+All projext plugins names should start with `projext-plugin-`, this allows projext to find them on your project dependencies.
+Once a plugin is found, projext will be `require` it and call its exported function with a reference to the dependency container.

 ## Adding services to the container